aytekinkaplan/JavaScript_Advance/chapter002_Iterators/iterators.md

 `Array.from()` is a versatile method for creating arrays from various array-like and iterable objects.
 It can also transform elements using a mapping function, making it a powerful tool for data manipulation and conversion.

-Certainly!
 Here’s a detailed explanation of each example using `Array.from()` with additional examples.

 ```javascript
 // Convert a String to an Array